aniyomiorg/aniyomi-website/website/src/docs/guides/video-player/panels.md

 ### Set as default
 <!-- markdownlint-enable MD024 -->

 Set the current delay as the default.
-Press <TitleIcon name="delay_reset"/>to reset both the delay.
+Press <TitleIcon name="delay_reset"/>to reset the delay.

 ## Video filters